 Inside the GEP Curriculum: What Do Gifted Students Learn?

-Singapore’s Gifted Education Programme (GEP) is designed to meet the needs of intellectually gifted students by offering an enriched and differentiated curriculum.
-Rather than simply accelerating academic content, the GEP challenges students through greater depth, complexity, and critical thinking.
-It encourages learners to question, explore, and create—developing both cognitive abilities and a lifelong love for learning.
+Singapore’s Gifted Education Programme (GEP) is tailored specifically for intellectually gifted students, providing an enriched and differentiated curriculum.
+Unlike standard school settings, the GEP challenges students by emphasising greater depth, complexity, and critical thinking.
+This approach encourages learners to explore, question, and create, nurturing both their cognitive abilities and a lifelong love for learning.

 Primary Schools Offering the Programme